 - People who want to switch practice areas look conflicted and like they would leave.

-- People who have left law firms to go teach, to go in-house, or to work for the government.
-Anyone who has done anything other than work in a law firm does not look like they will be around for long.
+- People have left law firms to teach, go in-house, or work for the government.
+It does not look like they will be around for long.

-- People who have taken an extended time off do not look like they will stick around.
+- People who have taken extended time off do not look like they will stick around.

-- People that are on second careers and had a lot of power and responsibility in earlier positions may leave due to the lack of responsibility or change in title.
+- People in second careers with a lot of power and responsibility in earlier positions may leave due to the lack of commitment or change in title.

 - People that could work in a better firm if the economy or something else was different will likely leave when things change.

-- People that are only in a given area of the country due to a spouse, or other circumstances beyond their control may relocate again.
+- People only in a given area of the country, due to a spouse or circumstances beyond their control, may relocate again.

-- People that were fired from their last job are more likely to "fire" their new employer because they often have some residual anger.
+- People fired from their last job are more likely to "fire" their new employer because they often have residual anger.

 - People that could make more money with a different employer may not stick around.

-- People that have personality or other problems will likely not last.
+- People that have the personality or other problems will likely not last.

 - See 6 Things Attorneys and Law Students Need to Remove from their Resumes ASAP if They Want to Get Jobs with the Most Prestigious Law Firms for more information.

-Law firms are risk averse, and they have no interest in hiring people that are just going to be there for the short term.
-They want every hire to hopefully work out for the long term.
-This is part of the game they are playing when interviewing people, and your job is to make employers think you will stay.
+Law firms are risk averse and have no interest in hiring people who will just be there for the short term.
+They want every hire to work out for the long term, hopefully.
+This is part of the game they play when interviewing people; your job is to make employers think you will stay.

-These three questions are the most important component of any job search, and your job is to convince employers that you are the right person for the job.
-Every job that someone gets or does not get can be traced back to whether these questions were answered properly or improperly.
+These three questions are the most critical component of any job search, and your job is to convince employers that you are the right person for the job.
+The success or failure of any job depends on the answers to these questions.